Duke of Devonshire: Country seats

 The family seats are Chatsworth House, Bolton Abbey in Yorkshire, and Lismore Castle in County Waterford, in the Republic of Ireland.
 Compton Place in Eastbourne belongs to the family (which developed Eastbourne as a seaside resort in the 19th century) but is let.
 In 1908 Holker Hall, then in Lancashire, now in Cumbria, was left to a junior branch of the family.
-The family previously owned Londesborough Hall, Yorkshire; Hardwick Hall, Derbyshire; Chiswick House, Middlesex; and two London mansions on Piccadilly: Devonshire House and Burlington House.
-In 1907 the Duke owned 192,322 acres across the British Isles, principally in Derbyshire, Yorkshire, County Cork and County Waterford.
+The family previously owned Londesborough Hall, Yorkshire; Hardwick Hall, Derbyshire; Chiswick House, Middlesex.

 The traditional burial place of the Dukes of Devonshire is at St Peter's Church, Edensor, in the closest village to Chatsworth House.
 The ducal graves can be found on the highest spot of Edensor's churchyard in the Cavendish family plot.

+Estates

+In the 1883 edition of John Bateman's The Great Landowners of Great Britain and Ireland, William Cavendish, 7th Duke of Devonshire's estates were recorded as spanning 198,572 acres across England and Ireland, including 89,462 acres in Derbyshire (a portion of which was owned by the Duke's son Lord Hartington), 32,550 acres in County Cork, 27,483 acres in County Waterford, 19,239 acres in the West Riding of Yorkshire, 12,681 acres in Lancashire, 11,062 acres in Sussex, 3,014 acres in Somerset, 1,392 acres in Lincolnshire, 983 acres in Cumberland, 524 acres in Middlesex, 125 acres in Nottinghamshire, 28 acres in Cheshire, 26 acres in Staffordshire, and 3 acres in County Tipperary, which produced a combined annual income of £180,750.

+In 1907 Spencer Cavendish, 8th Duke of Devonshire was recorded as being the owner of approximlately 192,000 acres across the British Isles, principally in Derbyshire, Yorkshire, County Cork and County Waterford.